elihat2022/fast_api_chatGPT/README.md

 # FastAPI and MCP Integration

-This project implements a simple integration of the MCP protocol to create an agent capable of interacting with various tools based on the AI agent's determination of relevance.
+This project implements a simple integration of the MCP protocol using Pydantic AI to create an agent capable of interacting with various tools based on the AI agent's determination of relevance.

 ## Installation